 Lastly, the board features 4400 MHz of memory speed, 1 TB of memory, and supports DDR4 memory technology.

-As we already told you, this motherboard is a beast, but might be far too expensive for non-gaming streamers.
+As I already told you, this motherboard is a beast, but might be far too expensive for non-gaming streamers.

 4. MSI MEG Z490